Design principles for work

 • Don’t trick people with dark patterns

-• Don’t confuse people weird design choices or patterns
+• Don’t confuse people with weird design choices or patterns

-• Don’t make life hard for people, for mobile users
+• Don’t make life hard for people, or mobile users

 • Don’t make people wait around for stuff to appear